Skip to main content

 Geometry

 Every item has a Geometry attribute that can store coordinate data.
-The item's design defines which types of geometry can be stored (e.g. point, line, polygon) and whether its optional or required.
+This represents the item's location and shape.
+The item's design defines which types of geometry can be stored (e.g. point, line, polygon) and whether it's optional or required.

 An item with polygon geometry

-An item can have any number of Link attributes (as defined by its design), which can store references to other items.
+Depending on its design, an item may have Link attributes that store references to other items.
 The item containing the Link attribute is considered the parent and any stored items are its children.

-This means you can link items together to represent their relationships in the real world.
+This lets you link items together to represent their relationships in the real world.
 For example, you can:

-• link an asset item to constituent component items
+• link an asset item to its constituent component items

 With the power of AQS, you can perform queries that fetch qualifying items and their attribute data, plus attribute data from their linked items, plus attribute data from their linked items, and so on!